veit/python-basics-tutorial/docs/test/tox.rst

      coverage report

-When using Coverage with ``tox``, it can sometimes be useful to add a section in the :file:`:file:`pyproject.toml`` file to tell Coverage which source code paths should be considered identical:
+When using Coverage with ``tox``, it can sometimes be useful to add a section in the :file:`pyproject.toml` file to tell Coverage which source code paths should be considered identical:

 .. code-block:: ini